 The Design: Ergonomic and compact

-Easy to use and adorably packaged, the patent-pending product stimulates the lips with timed treatments at a regulated pressure via a calibrated vacuum.
+Easy to use and adorably packaged, the patent-pending product promises to stimulate the lips with timed treatments at a regulated pressure via a calibrated vacuum.
 The mouthpiece is removable for easy cleaning and replacement and features a soft, contoured fit to create a comfortable seal on the lips.

 The Feel: Light pressure

 Vowing to use the treatment four times per day (twice in the morning and twice in the evening), I volunteered my lips to play guinea pig for a week.
 That being said, I was slightly intimidated before my first go-around.
 I have sensitive skin, and the potential for bruising was slightly concerning to me.
 However, I was immediately surprised by the light intensity of the pressure, and the suctioning sensation was far less intense than I had initially anticipated.
 (If I had to make a comparison, it’d be to that of a large fish sucking on your lips—which, as a disclaimer, I haven’t experienced firsthand but sounds about right, regardless).

 How To Use: Go easy at first

 The device is relatively simple to use—like a push of a button simple.
 Per the brand's instructions, start by inserting the batteries (which come included—amazing, I know) into the device and apply chapstick to the lips "to ensure a strong seal."
 Next, pucker your lips while keeping them as relaxed as possible—you don't want to create tension and stiff pucker lines.
 Press the power button and place the mouthpiece over the lips.
-The device will automatically run for 60 seconds at a time, which is enough for most users to see results.
+The device will automatically run for 60 seconds at a time, which is enough for most users to see results, according to the brand.

 Remove the mouthpiece and wash with warm soap and water to clean.
 Do not submerge the device in water.

 Sensitivity: Do not overuse